HotwireDotCom/android-creditcard-lib/README.md

 ```

 ##Credits
-Created by Elliot Park, Austin Hobbs, Snehanth Somireddy and Ankur Pal with thanks to: William Hicks.
+Created by Elliott Park, Austin Hobbs, Snehanth Somireddy and Ankur Pal with thanks to: William Hicks.

 ##Legal
 This project is available under the Apache 2.0 License.